 - 3. Students can expect to attend a weekly practicum conference.
 Students and the instructor have a joint responsibility to see that these conferences are meaningful.
 They will decide when the conferences will be scheduled each week and how the conference will be structured.
 A one hour a week conference is suggested. - 4.
-Students will complete a written midterm and final self-evaluation which shows evidence that course outcomes/sub-outcomes are being met.
+Students will complete a written midterm and final self-evaluation which shows evidence that course outcomes/sub-outcomes are being met. - 5.
+Students must complete six (6) reflective journal entries throughout the term.
+Three reflective journal entries will be completed before week five, and three reflective journal entries will be completed after week 5.

-Reflective Thinking Activity
+■ Reflective Thinking Activity